experee-dev/api-documentation/README.md

 - `advertised_tier` (`String`) (`true` or `fale`) Should this tier be used in calculating 'from price'?
 - `price_as_decimal` (`Float`) The numerical representation of the price for this pricing tier.
 Useful for calculation of multiple purchases etc.
 - `currency` (`String`) The [ISO currency code](https://en.wikipedia.org/wiki/ISO_4217) for the currency this pricing tier is baselined in.
-- `price_string` (`String`) A representation of the symbol of the currency this pricing tier is baselined in and the numerical part of this pricing tier.
+- `display_price` (`String`) A representation of the symbol of the currency this pricing tier is baselined in and the numerical part of this pricing tier.
 Useful for display purposes.
 - `description` (`String` - optional) A more detailed description of this pricing tier.
 May include restrictions according to age etc.
 - `from_age` (`Integer` - optional) A lower limit for age restrictions for this pricing tier.
 - `to_age` (`Integer` - optional) An upper limit for age restrictions for this pricing tier.